asdiAdi/blogsite/content/about.md

 readingTime = false
 +++

-Hi, I'm Carl, a web developer with over two years of experience in frontend development,now transitioning into full-stack development.
+Hi, I'm Carl, a web developer specializing in frontend development,now transitioning into full-stack development.
 I specialize in JavaScript related frameworks with growing expertise in backend and cloud development using AWS web services.

 I enjoy building web applications and exploring new technologies to push my skills further.